storm-za/Storm-POS/replit.md

   - Sales made by staff accounts show the staff member's display name
   - Sales made by main user/manager show manager username or "Manager"
   - Staff information clearly visible in Reports section for accountability
+- August 1, 2025.
+Implemented tip option functionality for waiters:
+  - Added tip option toggle underneath discount section in sales interface
+  - When enabled, receipts include fillable tip lines for customers to write tip amount
+  - Includes "Tip: _______" and "New Total: _______" lines on both standard and Quick Print receipts
+  - Tip option resets after each sale completion to prevent unintended usage
+  - Designed for pen-and-paper tip collection to make it easy for wait staff to receive tips

 ## User Preferences